kovart/forta-agents/openzeppelin/timelock-controller/README.md

     - `sender` the account that originated the contract call
     - `account` granted account address
     - `contract` contract address
-    - `grantedRole` granted role name (not a hash)
+    - `grantedRole` granted role name
-    - `previousRoles` roles of the account without the granted one
+    - `accountRoles` all known roles of the account

 - OPENZEPPELIN-TIMELOCK-CONTROLLER-3
   - Fired when role has been revoked